Aman-Shitta/Aman-Shitta/README.md

 ---

-#### Passionate Python Developer | AI Integration Enthusiast | Tech Lead
+#### Passionate Software Engineer | AI Integration Enthusiast | Tech Lead

-I'm a dedicated Python developer with over three years of experience in crafting scalable web applications and integrating AI models into real-world solutions.
+I'm a dedicated Software Engineer with over three years of experience in crafting scalable web applications and integrating AI models into real-world solutions.
 I thrive on transforming complex problems into user-friendly applications.
+I work mainly with python and golang.

 ---